 If at any time the Operator fails to achieve Commercial Operation on or before the COD (Target), the Operator must submit a draft cure plan to the Commonwealth within 20 Business Days after receipt of a written request to do so from the Commonwealth (Draft ME Cure Plan).

-A Draft ME Cure Plan must identify the proposed revised date by which the Operator will achieve Commercial Operation and demonstrate, to the Commonwealth’s reasonable satisfaction, that the Operator will be able to achieve Commercial Operation on or before the proposed revised date and that proposed revised date must be no later than the COD (Sunset).
+A Draft ME Cure Plan must identify the proposed revised date (such date to be as soon as reasonably practicable after the Draft ME Cure Plan is submitted to the Commonwealth and which includes reasonable period of contingency) by which the Operator will achieve Commercial Operation and demonstrate, to the Commonwealth’s reasonable satisfaction, that the Operator will be able to achieve Commercial Operation on or before the proposed revised date and that proposed revised date must be no later than the COD (Sunset).

 The Commonwealth must act reasonably in determining whether to approve or reject a Draft ME Cure Plan submitted pursuant to clause 5.2(a) and must use reasonable endeavours to either approve or reject the Draft ME Cure Plan within 20 Business Days (or such other period agreed by the parties) after that Draft ME Cure Plan (which complies with this Agreement) is submitted to the Commonwealth.
+Without limitation, it will be will be unreasonable for the Commonwealth to reject the Draft ME Cure Plan where it:

+is prepared in accordance with the requirements of this Agreement;

+identifies a date by which the Operator will achieve Commercial Operation which is as soon as reasonably practicable (including a reasonable period for contingency) after the Operator submits the Draft ME Cure Plan to the Commonwealth; and

+demonstrates that the Operator will be able to achieve Commercial Operation on or before the proposed revised date and that proposed revised date must be no later than the COD (Sunset).

 If the Commonwealth rejects a Draft ME Cure Plan pursuant to clause 5.2(c):

 the Commonwealth must provide the Operator with reasonable details of its reasons for the rejection at the time the Draft ME Cure Plan is rejected; and